YusufCelik/YChip8/README.md

 Props to Matthew Mikolay and his [guideline](http://mattmik.com/files/chip8/mastering/chip8.html).

-Finally, a big thanks goes out to the moral and/or debuggin support of Vanja Popovic, Marco Westerhof, and Tiemen Glastra.
+Finally, a big thanks goes out to the moral and/or debugging support of Vanja Popovic, Marco Westerhof, and Tiemen Glastra.